UK/Kenya

 Cultural Heritage Symposium

-As part of our Cultural Heritage for Inclusive Growth programme, we’re hosting a hybrid symposium, Heritage in the Digital Age, from 24–26 July 2025.
-The event will explore how Indigenous heritage intersects with technology, bringing together community voices, creatives, researchers, and policymakers from Kenya, the Global South, and the UK.
-Sessions will highlight how cultural heritage and creative tech can address global challenges.
-Full details will be available on this site in June.
+As part of our Cultural Heritage for Inclusive Growth programme, we hosted a hybrid symposium in Nairobi - the Cultural Heritage Symposium - under the theme Heritage in the Digital Age, from 24–26 July 2025.
+The event explored how indigenous heritage intersects with technology, bringing together community voices, creatives, researchers and policymakers from Kenya, the Global South and the UK.
+Sessions highlighted how cultural heritage and creative tech can address global challenges.

 a blue iris surrounded by optic fibres